apache/spark/docs/running-on-kubernetes.md

 setting the master to `k8s://example.com:443` is equivalent to setting it to `k8s://https://example.com:443`, but to connect without SSL on a different port, the master would be set to `k8s://http://example.com:8443`.

+If you have a Kubernetes cluster setup, one way to discover the apiserver URL is by executing `kubectl cluster-info`.

+    > kubectl cluster-info
+    Kubernetes master is running at http://127.0.0.1:8080

+In the above example, the specific Kubernetes cluster can be used with spark submit by specifying `--master k8s://http://127.0.0.1:8080` as an argument to spark-submit.

 Note that applications can currently only be executed in cluster mode, where the driver and its executors are running on the cluster.